 Unlike other social media accounts such as Instagram, Facebook, or a YouTube channel, TikTok features trending sound bytes that are an easy way to enter the market.
 Daily videos that utilize the popular sound bytes are exposed to tens of millions of accounts instantly.

 Ethen credits his success to consistency.
 Posting content at least once per day has helped him build a catalog of videos for himself, and get more followers.

 If you’re looking for the most-followed lawyer on the platform, this is him.
 He currently has 2 million followers and a total of 36.2 million likes on his videos.
 Anthony Barbuto is known for putting out quirky, relatable and simply plain enjoyable videos.

-Anthony’s account is especially popular because it combines both his legal side with more of his personal life, allowing you to see his personality.
+Anthony’s TikTok account is especially popular because it combines both his legal side with more of his daily life, allowing you to see his personality.
 Customers like to be able to see who the person is behind the brand or the product, and TikTok is a great platform to show off your personality.

 Calina is a family attorney who has 364K followers and nearly 12 million likes.
 She not only talks about her career in law, but she also opens up to her followers about her chronic illness called interstitial cystitis.

 Ryan is a lawyer in Louisiana who is continuing to gain traction.
 He currently has 58K followers and 826K likes and his videos combine both legal topics with entertainment and humor.
-He also answers legal questions that he receives through his direct messages.
+He also answers legal questions that he receives from users through his direct messages.

 Ali is a personal injury lawyer who has nearly 150K followers and 3.7 million likes on TikTok.
-He speaks three different languages and uses all three of them to communicate information and advice in his videos.
+He speaks three different languages and uses all three of them to communicate information and advice in his short videos.

 Kelly is a family law attorney in California who provides informative yet dynamic videos.
 She currently has 304K followers and 5.9 million likes on her page.